0xAhmadYousuf/GD/README.md

 # GD
-For Those Who don't use GitClone
+`For Those Who don't use GitClone`
 ![image](https://github.com/0xAhmadYousuf/GD/assets/139548576/4516a55c-8ffe-4235-8ebd-82f6ecaebad2)
-Sure, here's a more detailed README for the Git Downloader executable:

-# Git Downloader

-Git Downloader is a user-friendly tool designed to simplify the process of downloading and extracting ZIP files from GitHub repositories.
-This standalone executable can be used on both Windows and Linux systems without requiring Python or additional dependencies.
+*`Git Downloader is a user-friendly tool designed to simplify the process of downloading and extracting ZIP files from GitHub repositories.
+This standalone executable can be used on both Windows and Linux systems without requiring Python or additional dependencies.`*

 ## Features